dusk196/ciphogram-messenger/README.md

 ## How is it different

-🤏🏼 Small!
-Only 250+ KB (gZipped, without background image).
+🤏🏼 Pretty small & fast!
+Only 250+ KB (gZipped, without background image & sounds).

 🔥 No session, no cookie, no tracking!
 100% anonymous.